cheerful/freckle-apidocs/content/v2/webhook_events.md

 There is a special event, `*`, which you can use to subscribe a webhook to all current & future events

+# The Ping Event

+There is a special event, `webhook.ping`, which is fired when a webhook is created, or when you manually trigger a ping from the Webapp or [Webhooks Endpoint](/v2/webhooks/#ping-a-webhook)

 # Entry Events

 <% WEBHOOK_ENTRY_EVENTS.each do |event| %>